 Owning the stock has a potentially significant tax advantage: it starts the timer for long-term capital gains.
 Any capital asset held for more than a year is taxed a low, long-term capital gains rate (currently 15% percent, maximum).
 Continuing the above example, let’s say your company is acquired after another year for $10/share.
 Your 25,000 shares are now worth $250,000 and you only have to pay long-term capital gains tax when you sell.
 To liquidate your remaining vested options (e.g. exercise and sell) will likely incur steep regular income or short-term cap gain tax rates.

 (My general advice to common option holders is to exercise as soon as you vest to get the long-term timer going, AS LONG AS you are (a) bullish on the company and (b) have the money.
 However, doing this has it’s own tax issues (AMT); consult a tax professional for real advice).

 Where does the strike price come from?
-It's driven by the Fair Market Value (FMV) of the common stock, set by the Board of Directors, usually based on an external "409A" evaluation of the company.
-The common stock price is usually a fraction of the preferred price, at least in the early stages.
+It’s driven by the Fair Market Value (FMV) of the common stock, set by the Board of Directors.
+In early stages, it’s typically some fraction of the most recent preferred stock value.
+For example, it’s common to see Series A sold for $1/share, and the FMV for common set to 1/10th of that (e.g. $0.10/share).